Seseli gummiferum

-Seseli gummiferum, the moon carrot, is a species of herbaceous perennial plant in the family Apiaceae.
+Seseli gummiferum, the sticky moon carrot, is a species of herbaceous perennial plant belonging to tribe Selineae of the family Apiaceae.

 Description

 Seseli gummiferum can reach a height of about 1.4 m.
 It has a thick, branching stem with a basal rosette of greyish—green leaves and five-inch umbels of white flowers, sometimes with a pink tinge.
 This plant flowers from July to September.

 Distribution

-Seseli gummiferum is present in the Eastern Europe, in Aegean and the Crimea.
+Seseli gummiferum occurs in Eastern Europe, the Aegean and Crimea.

 Habitat

-It grows in rocky mountainous areas, on limestone cliffs at an elevation up to 1000 m.
+It grows in rocky mountainous areas, on limestone cliffs at elevations up to 1000 m.